Read the previous part: “Virgin Birth and Prophethood of Jesus“

 Muslims believe that God gave books and wisdom to his messengers through which they guided mankind.
-The Qur’an names four such books: the Torah given to Moses, the Zabur (psalm) given to prophet David, the Injeel (Gospel) given to Jesus and the Qur’an given as final revelation to Muhammad (peace be upon them all):
+The Qur’an names four such books: the Torah was given to Moses, the Zabur (psalm) given to prophet David, the Injeel (Gospel) given to Jesus, and the Qur’an gave as a final revelation to Muhammad (peace be upon them all):

 “And He will teach him writing and wisdom and the Torah and the Gospel” (Ale Imran ,Chapter 3 V 48)